wp-plugins/u-ching-decoder/readme.txt

 = Manual Method =

 1. Download the `(u-ching-decoder.zip)` file from this wordpress page
-1. Go to Plugins, new, upload the zip file.
-It will create a directory: `u-ching-decoder`
+1. At Plugins->new->upload the zip file.
+It will make a new folder: `u-ching-decoder`
 1. Activate the plugin `(in Plugins menu)`

 = Once installed, how to make it work: =

-1. Got to Widgets, and put a u-Ching Decoder widget into a sidebar
+1. At Widgets, put a u-Ching Decoder widget into a sidebar
-1. Optional: insert shortcode `[u-ching-display]` into a post or page
+1. Optional: shortcode `[u-ching-display]` in post, page, or text widget
 1. Settings are at `Dashboard -> Settings -> u-Ching Settings`

 == Frequently Asked Questions ==